jorgebucaran/hyperapp/README.md

 import { h, app } from "hyperapp"
 ```

-If you prefer not to use a build system, you can load Hyperapp from [unpkg](https://unpkg.com/hyperapp) or [jsDelivr](https://cdn.jsdelivr.net/npm/hyperapp@latest/dist/hyperapp.js) and it will be globally available through the `window.hyperapp` object.
+If you prefer not to use a build system, you can load Hyperapp from a CDN like [unpkg](https://unpkg.com/hyperapp) and it will be globally available through the `window.hyperapp` object.

 ```html
 <!doctype html>